BB-301/rust-ffmpeg-gif-maker/README.md

 ### Feature flags and documentation

-To view the documentation for the `default` feature flag (or no flag at all), run `cargo doc --features default --open` in a terminal; to view the documentation for the `tokio` feature flag, run `cargo doc --features tokio --open` in a terminal.
+To view the documentation for the `default` feature flag (or no flag at all), run `cargo doc --features default --no-deps --open` in a terminal; to view the documentation for the `tokio` feature flag, run `cargo doc --features tokio --no-deps --open` in a terminal.

 ## Examples

 The [./examples](./examples) directory contains two examples that illustrate how the library can be used.
-One example uses blocking calls on the receiver's end, while the other example uses none blocking calls.
+One example uses blocking calls on the receiver's end, while the other example uses non blocking calls.
 Both examples require the `tokio` flag.
 The reason for which there is no example using the `default` flag is simply because I haven't been able to configure the `rust-analyzer` in a way that it wouldn't complain with examples of both types in the same workspace (i.e. I can only either specify `tokio` or `default` in [./.vscode/settings.json](./.vscode/settings.json)).

 So, here's how to run the examples:
 * `cargo run --features tokio --example how_to`